juliuskrah/spring-profiles/README.md

 ## Heroku

 ## Aspect
-Asynchronous mail sender on application exceptions when the `Aspect` profile is enabled.
+Asynchronous mail sender on application exceptions when the `aspect` profile is enabled.
 To get started with the aspect profile, set the `spring.mail.username` and `spring.mail.password` properties in the `application-aspect.yml` file.
-If your smtp server is not gmail, set and configure your `spring.mail.host` and `spring.mail.port` accordingly.
+If your mail server is not Gmail, set and configure your `spring.mail.host` and `spring.mail.port` accordingly.